-At the present moment, the largest risk factor with a bearing, inter alia, on the economy is without doubt Russia's aggression and war against Ukraine, which started on February 24th 2022.
+Currently, the single biggest risk factor affecting the economic and other aspects is the war in Ukraine.
 For obvious reasons, it is difficult to reliably predict how the war will unfold and how long it will last, let alone what its aftermath will be.
 However, one can expect that it will have an extremely negative impact on the European economy and situation on the Polish market.
-The consequences of this war can already be seen in some areas of the Company's operations, but it is yet too early to assess the actual impact of the current developments on the Company's and its Group's business in subsequent periods of the current year.
+The consequences of this war can be seen in some areas of the Company's operations, as evidenced by customers' increased caution in investment decision-making.
+The actual impact of the present situation on the operations of the Company and its Group in subsequent periods is extremely difficult to assess given the unpredictability of developments and further war operations.

-Situation on the WSE secondary market
+WSE secondary market